Leonardo da Vinci

 The spinal CSF leak page gives insight as to how low intracranial pressure can mirror the symptom set of ME/CFS right down to PEM, and that some symptoms may only be relieved by pacing and rest (because getting flat allows the CSF to resume its place the brain).
 With high intracranial pressure, the increased pressure can force cerebrospinal fluid into nerve root sheaths, causing severe nerve pain that can be relieved somewhat by gentle upright activity, as in fibromyalgia.

-If nothing else, these similarities could be causing misdiagnosis, and intracranial pressure should be considered as part of standard testing.
-ICP is also considered a factor in Long Covid, and the similarities between LC and ME/CFS cannot be denied.
+If nothing else, these similarities could be causing misdiagnosis, and intracranial pressure should be considered during the diagnostic process.
+ICP is also considered a factor in Long Covid (Covid-19 has recently been deemed a vascular disease) and the similarities between LC and ME/CFS cannot be denied.

-Given that ME/CFS and LC are believed to have an illness onset, IH and leaks are often disregarded as potential contributing factors.
+Given that ME/CFS and LC are believed to have an illness onset, intracranial hypertension and spinal CSF leaks are often disregarded as potential contributing factors.
 But high ICP can be brought on by illness.
-And illness can damage connective tissue.
+And illness can damage connective tissue, or endothelial cells that line blood vessels, potentially impacting blood flow or CSF.

 Some causes of increased intracranial pressure include:

 CSF pressure issues may also be aggravated by flow problems such as stenosis, drainage issues, or many things mechanical, and made worse by lax dura mater related to connective tissue disorders.
-Please check out both the Spinal CSF Leaks and Intracranial Hypertension pages to learn more about how pressure can affect CNS function and create a collection of seemingly unconnected symptoms.
+Please check out the Spinal CSF Leaks, Intracranial Hypertension, and Compression Issues pages to learn more about how pressure can affect CNS function and create a collection of seemingly unconnected symptoms.

 If you or anyone you know is dealing with a pain or fatiguing illness that has or had a positional element, look into the research or find an experienced specialist to discuss ICP now.